gophergala/go_ne/README.md

       - command: supervisorctl stop example-app
 ```

+(If the server is to operate locally, use `run_locally: true` instead of ssh username/password/key_path).

 TIP: You can use our test application to test the steps above: https://github.com/Tobscher/go-example-app

 ### Options